I'm Still Here (2024 film): Production

+Development

 The screenplay is by Murilo Hauser and Heitor Lorega.
 It is adapted from the memoir Ainda Estou Aqui by Marcelo Rubens Paiva, Eunice's son.
 Hauser also co-wrote the screenplay for Karim Aïnouz's The Invisible Life of Eurídice Gusmão (2019), based on Martha Batalha's novel of the same name.

-Principal photography began in June 2023 in Rio de Janeiro, Brazil.
-The film was produced by RT Features and VideoFilmes in co-production with Globoplay, Mact Productions, Conspiração Filmes and Arte France Cinéma.
+A co-production between Brazil and France, the film was produced by RT Features and VideoFilmes in collaboration with Globoplay, Mact Productions, Conspiração Filmes and Arte France Cinéma.

+Filming

+Principal photography began during May and June 2023 on location in Rio de Janeiro, during November and December filming took place in Sāo Paulo, shooting for 16 weeks in total.
+Cinematographer Adrian Teijido shot the production on 35mm, aiming to recreate the Brazilian 1970's mood, selected scenes were also shot in Super 8mm.